-You do not need them to complete all the information with regard to number of hours worked and hourly wage.
+You do not need them to complete all the information regarding number of hours worked and hourly wage.
 IF AGI is used for a household member's income, they should NOT complete the Candidate Application Section C.5.
 AGI includes sources of non-employment income as well as income from employment.
 AGI can be found on: